CHILD/YOUTH & PLAY THERAPY

 - Helping parents and children with strategies to deal with ADHD and ADD

-- Assessments for Autism, ADHD, Oppositional Defiance Disorder
+- Informal Assessments for Autism, ADHD, Oppositional Defiance Disorder

 PARENTS WITH SPECIAL NEEDS ADVOCACY AND MEDIATION:

-- Referral to local psychologists for assessments and testing
+- Referral to local psychologists for formal assessments and testing and diagnosis

 - Referral to local behavioural consultants and creating a behavioural intervention team